-ARC approval is required.
+ARC approval may be required.
 While HRCA encourages the use of energy devices based on renewable resources, it must balance that use with its fiduciary duty to improve and enhance the attractiveness, desirability, and safety of the community.
-Consistent with Colorado Revised Statute § 38-30-168, ARC approval is required for all roof-mounted devices, including solar devices, and the following standards shall apply with respect to the installation, maintenance, and use of roof-mounted devices and solar devices.
+Consistent with Colorado Revised Statute § 38-30-168, ARC approval may be required for all roof-mounted devices, including solar devices, and the following standards shall apply with respect to the installation, maintenance, and use of roof-mounted devices and solar devices.